BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Discussion

-Analysis of black holes evolutionary tracks in scenarios where $z\sim5$ over massive black holes grow through short phases of super-Eddington accretion suggest that they tend to grow independently of their final host galaxy (in independent progenitor halos) down to $z\sim8$, and start `co-evolving' only thereafter \citep{trinca+2024}.
-Before that, their BH to stellar mass ratio may be even more extreme than observed at $z\sim5$.
+Our higher SNR and spectral resolution reduce the dynamical mass of the whole system to the range $\log(\mdyn/ \Msun)=7.1-8.0$ (depending on the calibration adopted).
+With these values, we obtain a range of \mbh/\mdyn between 0.15--1.2, indicating an overmassive black hole, and reaching the regime where the black-hole dominates the entire system \citetext{in agreement with \citealp{ji+2025} and \citealp{juodzbalis+2025b}}.
+These values indicate a strong deviation not only from the \mbh--\mstar relation, but even from the \mbh--$\sigma$ relation \citep{maiolino+2024}, suggesting a departure from the co-evolution path \citepalias{ji+2025}, possibly associated with a black hole-first scenario.
+Analysis of black-hole evolutionary tracks in scenarios where $z\sim4$ overmassive black holes grow through short phases of super-Eddington accretion suggests that they tend to grow independently of their final host galaxy (in independent progenitor halos) down to $z\sim8$, and start `co-evolving' only thereafter \citep{trinca+2024}.
+Before that, their BH to stellar mass ratio may be even more extreme than observed at $z\sim5$, possibly matching a system as extreme as \target.

+The largest uncertainty on these ratios derives from the galaxy virial calibrations, which span one dex in \mdyn.
+In Fig.~\ref{f.mbhgal.a} we show the \mbh--\mstar relation, where we use our most conservative upper limit on \mdyn as an upper limit on \mstar too; despite revising \mbh down, we confirm that the SMBH in \target makes up at least 15~percent of the stellar mass.

 In Fig.~\ref{f.mbhgal.b} we compare our new measurements to local scaling relations between \mbh and \mdyn, and confirm the overmassive nature of the SMBH in \target.
-For this galaxy to fall near the local relations, we need to adopt simultaneously the lowest estimate on \mbh (\mbhrvism) and the highest upper limit on \mdyn, giving $\mbhrvism/\mdyn > 0.02$.
-Our highest estimate is $\mbhdbism/\mdyn>0.4$, at the same level as what inferred for another LRD, Abell2744-49524, based on a tentative detection of \CIFIRL \citep{akins+2025}.
-In any case, regardless of the \mbh and \mdyn adopted, the SMBH is a dominant component of the dynamics of this system, with a sphere of influence of 18--45~pc, which is comparable to or even larger than the upper limit on \re.
+In any case, regardless of the \mbh and \mdyn adopted, the SMBH is a dominant component of the dynamics of this system, with a sphere of influence of 18--45~pc, which is comparable to or even larger than the upper limit on \re \citep{juodzbalis+2025b}.

-The observation of turbulent gas absorbers consistent with rest-frame velocities, together with their low dust \citetext{and metallicity, \citetalias{ji+2025}} content and with high \ledd ratios, suggests a scenario where accreted gas is piled up in a dense reservoir near the black hole, giving rise to long-lived absorption \citep{fabian+2008}.
+The observation of turbulent gas absorbers consistent with rest-frame velocities, together with their low dust \citetext{and metallicity, \citetalias{ji+2025}} content and with low \ledd ratios, suggests a scenario where accreted gas is piled up in a dense reservoir near the black hole, giving rise to long-lived absorption \citep{fabian+2008}.